-Namu Cho damascus steel exterior with 22kt interior in a 4mm, half round shaped band in size 10.5
+Namu Cho - Damascus steel exterior with 22kt interior in a 4mm, half round shaped band.

 Studio Namu Ring